grace-notes/grace-notes/_topics/evil.md

 Ps.
 91:10, 97:10, 119:101, 121:7; Prov.
 2:10-14.

-Prov 1:33, “He who listens to Me shall live in security, and shall be at ease without fear of Evil.”
+Prov 1:33, “_He who listens to Me shall live in security, and shall be at ease without fear of Evil._”

-Prov 16:6, “By occupation with the Lord, one avoids Evil.”
+Prov 16:6, “_By occupation with the Lord, one avoids Evil._”

 Prov 19:23 teaches that there is divine protection from Evil all around.